Standards are important. Objective definitions help clarify expectations and provide a base of fairness.

 Sometimes a reading will be right on the cusp between notes.
 You can see this on simple note tuners, the reading flipping back and forth between one note and the next.
 In these cases the note assigned is based on a judgment call.
 I don’t want to muddy the waters, the labeling here is extremely very well considered and as accurate as I believe possible.
 It will never be a full note off.
 I can’t tell you how many incorrect notes I’ve seen from other sources over the years.

-One aspect used to judge quality is cosmetics, especially hand etching and color.
-Singing bowls can be plain, come with simple lines or have elaborate ornamentation and inscriptions.
+One aspect used to judge singing bowl quality is cosmetics, especially hand etching and color.
+Singing bowls can be plain, come with simple lines, or have elaborate ornamentation and inscriptions.
 They can be in various states of preservation and can be of an unusual or rare style.
-Tibetan singing bowls can be clear, have attractive patina and intrusions or unattractive staining.
+Tibetan singing bowls can be clear and have attractive patina and intrusions or unattractive staining.
 Simply put there is a wide range of eye appeal available in the marketplace.
 Still, eye appeal comes second to sound.

 The majority of singing bowls I sell have been cleaned by hand both during regular use and in preparation for sale.
 Home cleaning – what happened in the time before it entered the supply chain – can range from gentle to harsh.
 For the most part cleaning is of the more gentle kind with water, possibly soap and cloth.
 When you see old worn antique bowls you can imagine how many cleanings they must go through before the end up with the type of wear evident on them.
 On the not so gentle side, cleaning can be with sand, scouring powders even caustic chemicals.
 I see an occasional spectacular sounding antique that has been cleaned out with a power tool like a router.
 Yes… a handmade antique with machine marks!
 When the cleaning is superficial with cloth and water original patina is retained.
 Chemically cleaning can also result in nice patina though not an original one.
 Some big Jambati and ceremonial styles have been obviously cared for well and evidence little wear.